nurungee/nurungee/README.md

 ### Seunghye Jung
 Hi this is B, seunghye Jung :)

-I'm currently learning springframework and web development!
+I'm currently learning spring framework and web development!

 ### ✨ Interest
 - Data Analysis and Engineering in Financial Field